Practitioner Motives to Use Different Hyperparameter Optimization Methods: Discussion

-Our study results show that various practitioners are interested in understanding their subject of work, including HPO methods and ML models, prior to using them.
-To better understand ML models, most practitioners opted for manual tuning instead of programmatic HPO methods and chose HPO methods they understood over methods they would have to study first.
-Participants perceived programmatic HPO tools as unsuited to advance their ML model comprehension.
-Even though many software packages for advanced HPO methods exist that can be used out of the box without understanding internals, practitioners apparently are reluctant to use methods they do not understand.
-In summary, practitioners tend to rely on their own knowledge rather than giving up control to insufficiently understood ML models and HPO tools.
+In addition to well-established goals pursued in \ac{HPO}, this study presents a multitude of goals pursued by practitioners that are less emphasized in research on \ac{AutoML}.
+Practitioners have strong motives for \ac{HPO} beyond improving \ac{ML} model performance.
+For example, the results of this study show that various practitioners are interested in better understanding their subject of work, including \ac{HPO} methods and \ac{ML} models, prior to using them.
+To better understand \ac{ML} models, most practitioners chose \ac{HPO} methods they understood over methods they would have to study first.
+This led practitioners to opt for manual tuning instead of programmatic \ac{HPO} methods.
+Many participants perceived programmatic \ac{HPO} tools as unsuited to increase \ac{ML} model understanding.
+Although numerous software packages for advanced \ac{HPO} methods are available for out-of-the-box use without requiring an understanding of their internal workings (\eg SMAC3 \cite{Lindauer2022} or Optuna \cite{AkibaSYOK19}), practitioners appear reluctant to adopt \ac{HPO} methods they do not fully understand.
+Practitioners tend to rely on their own knowledge rather than giving up control to insufficiently understood \ac{ML} models and \ac{HPO} tools.

-To help practitioners to improve ML model comprehension, multiple software tools were designed.
-Such tools, predominantly HPO tools, mainly focus on providing measures for the impacts of hyperparameter values on the final ML model performance~\cite[e.g.,~][]{pmlr-v32-hutter14, biedenkapp-aaai17, Moosbauer2021, segel-automl23a}.
-With a focus on HPO methods, visual analytics aims to facilitate understanding the internal behaviors of HPO methods by visualizations for practitioners~\cite[e.g.,~][]{GoogleVizier, biedenkapp2018cave, Zoller2022, sass-realm22a}.